broughtong/bearnav2/README.md

 Once the package is running, you can begin mapping by publishing a message to the mapmaker module:

 `rostopic pub /bearnav2/mapmaker/goal [tab][tab]`

-Make sure you have the mapname (filename) set, for loading the map later!
+Fill in the mapName, for loading the map later!
-Publish the message with start set to `True` to begin, and then publish another with `False` when you have finished your path.
+Set start to `true`
+Publish the message (enter) to start mapping (you can Ctrl+C this publish and it will not stop the mapping).
+After you finnish your path, publish the same message with same mapName, but change start to `false`.

+Note: Every line of the message above mapName is internal stuff for ROS, so do not worry about it.

 To replay a map, run:

 `rostopic pub /bearnav2/repeater/goal [tab][tab]`

 Simply fill in the mapname field and your robot will begin to re-trace the path.

+You can start following the map at different point by setting startPos to how far (in meters) from the beginning you want to start. endPos is how far (in meters) from the beginning you want to end.

+Note: Every line of the message above mapName is internal stuff for ROS, so do not worry about it.

 ## Improvements